THE HOLY ROMAN EMPIRE, ELANNOR DARE, AND THE LOST COLONY

 In 1997, the skeletal remains of a female known as archeological object JR156C were excavated from within the James Fort.
 She was found to have been wrapped in a shroud and buried in a gabled coffin.
 Burial within the fort compound, gabled coffins and shrouds were reserved for those of the highest stature.
 Testing performed on 156C, by the Smithsonian Institute, revealed her DNA to be closest to West African descent.
-The female was unknown and little information was available as to who this very important female was to have had a burial of such high stature.
+The female was unknown and little information was available as to who this Very Important Person was to have had a burial of such high stature.

 In the 16th and 17th centuries, a part of the American Native Indian diet was what is known as New World corn (carbon 4 = corn).
-New World carbon 4 was not available in England until after the arrival of the Jamestown settlement in America in 1607.
-From 156Cs stable isotope analysis testing, those results also show New World carbon 4 for over 15 years prior to the Jamestowne arrival in 1607.
-The only English female in all of North America prior to 1607, was a female from the 1587 colony at Roanoke.
+New World carbon 4 was not available in England until after the arrival of the Jamestown settlement in America in 1603.
+From 156Cs stable isotope analysis testing, those results also show New World carbon 4 in her diet for over 15 years prior to the Jamestowne arrival in 1603.
+The only English female in all of North America prior to 1603, was a female from the 1587 colony at Roanoke.
 The Lost Colony arrived at Roanoke Island in 1587 and void of any ships for supply, the colony then began their New World carbon 4 diet.
 Recent carbon testing on 156C, shows her to have died between 40 and 55 years of age.
 From the skeletal remains of 156C, a reconstruction of her face was made.
 The reconstructed face (below) is that of Elannor White Dare, daughter of the governor of the 1587 colony, John White, a leader of the Lost Colony, and according to the Dare stone, the only female survivor of the 1587 colony following an Indian attack on the colony in 1591.

 Elannor Suzan (White) Dare

 Within the following pages, many period-made images of Elannor Dare have been discovered.
 The image (below) is from a period, chart of images titled: A Description of Part of the Adventures of Capt.
 Smith in Virginia.
 Note the resemblance to the reconstructed face of 156C (left), to that of the image (right) as well as the resemblance of her wide jaw to that of Thomas Jefferson's (above, and images below).

 From the Zuniga Map, it reveals 2 different images of Elannor Dare.
 Note the wide jaw line in both images are similar to the jaw line in the images above.
 In the image (at left), Elannor Dare was in her late 20's.
 A later image of her, as well as her name is written on the map and is translated (at right).